 1. Mempool.space

-- About: Mempool.space is a real-time Bitcoin blockchain explorer focused on visualizing the mempool, transaction fees, and mining activity.
-It lets users track unconfirmed transactions, fee estimations, and blockchain data.
+Mempool.space is a real-time Bitcoin blockchain explorer focused on visualizing the mempool, transaction fees, and mining activity.
+It lets users track unconfirmed transactions, estimate fees, and view blockchain data.

 2. Blockstream Explorer

-- About: Developed by Blockstream, this explorer offers detailed transaction, block, and address lookups for Bitcoin and Liquid Network.
-It also features testnet support, helping developers analyze test transactions.
+Developed by Blockstream, this explorer offers detailed transaction, block, and address lookups for Bitcoin and Liquid Network.
+It also supports testnet, helping developers analyze test transactions.

 3. Blockchain.com Explorer